 In developing a new brand strategy and identity, we set our sights on capturing and expressing the brand’s ability to innovate without losing touch with the values that the company was built upon.
 Through a diverse bouquet of brand signals, the Winston brand identity frames the brand’s domain, integrating new and old to leverage tradition and innovation.
 Once the brand strategy and supporting identity were developed, brand expression guidelines were created to detail the application of multi-sensory brand signals that define the Winston brand experience to improve brand performance.

 Creating thorough brand standards provided a clear understanding of Winston Flowers’ brand objectives, ensuring that internal staff and external agencies express a consistent “on-brand” experience that is recognizably Winston.
 The final deliverable resulted in a comprehensive brand document that presented a detailed road-map for implementing and managing the Winston Flowers brand.

-tap for before/after
+tap for previous logo